History Markers

 In 1914, the bell was silenced by lightning.
 When Old Central Hall burned to the ground in 1922, the bell was the only item recovered.
 Students from the Classes of 1924 and 1925 raised funds to mount the bell on a pedestal of Old Central’s foundation stones.
 Thostenson noted the bell bore “testimony to the spirit and traditions of Central’s past while living with the students of today.”

 In 2020, Central’s Board of Trustees raised funds for the Resilience marker to be in the shape of the bell in in honor of Lanny Little ’74, board of trustee chair emeritus.
 Little served as Central’s board chair from 2011 to 2018.
 He has provided more than 30 years of service to Central’s board and supports Central in countless ways.
-He has served on many board committees and has supported Central’s mission of helping students discover and develop their greatest potential.
+Little has served on many board committees and has supported Central’s mission of helping students discover and develop their greatest potential.

 Community